WraithOP/CaptureTheFlag/TryHackMe/CooctusVMv2.md

 type : sudo umount -f /opt/CooctFS
 ```

-1. There will we /root dir in /opt/CooctFS
+1. There will we /root dir in /opt/CooctFS (Note:- The Root Dir was already present in it.)
 2. grab the id_rsa in .ssh folder
 3. become root grab the flag and paste it on THM